Skip to main content

 • Dissociation of mind from body

-The main problem associated with ketamine is physical helplessness as disconnection from the body can be dangerous, especially in the disorienting environment of a club or rave.
-This is similar, in many ways, to being extremely drunk in a public place where accidents are more likely.
-This can leave the user vulnerable to assault (both physical and sexual) and having unprotected sex, increasing the risk of unplanned pregnancy, sexually transmitted infections (STIs) like gonorrhoea, and blood-borne viruses (BBVs) such as hepatitis and HIV.
+The main immediate risk with ketamine use is physical helplessness.
+Disconnection from the body, combined with loss of coordination and awareness, can be dangerous — especially in the disorienting environment of a club or rave.
+This is similar to being extremely drunk in a public place, where accidents are more likely.
+It can also leave users vulnerable to assault (physical or sexual) and to unprotected sex, increasing the risk of unplanned pregnancy, sexually transmitted infections (STIs) such as gonorrhoea, and blood-borne viruses (BBVs), including hepatitis B, hepatitis C, and HIV.

 Mixing ketamine with other drugs